-Most of the water demand in the county is met by groundwater wells except for the Westminster and Freedom Water Service Areas (WSAs) where most of the demand is met via reservoirs.
+The majority of water demand in the county is met by groundwater wells with the exception of the Westminster and Freedom Water Service Areas (WSAs) where the majority of demand is met via reservoirs.
 According to the 2010 Carroll County Water Resources Element, total water demand in the county at that time was estimated at 20.2 million gallons per day (mgd).
 This represents water service to an estimated 42,600 equivalent dwelling units (EDUs).
 Groundwater supplied 15.6 mgd (78 percent) of the total demand.
 Private residential wells accounted for 8.0 mgd of the total groundwater demand.
 Public water systems or private community water systems account for the remaining groundwater demand.